HariniMutyala24/FullStackDevelopment-Lab-Programs/README.md

 # FullStackDevelopment-Lab-Programs
-### The main purpose of creating this repository to share my course lab assignmant programs.
+### The main purpose of creating this repository to share my course lab assignment programs.